prithviraj2002/Flutter-HomeworkApp/flutterProblems.md

 # Problems I faced while building this app in flutter

 1:  Connecting to the internet
-    Connecting to the internet, making requests using api was cumbersome and I had to look up to a lot of code and documentations online to implement it in the app.
+    Making requests using api and connecting to the internet was cumbersome and I had to look up to a lot of code and documentations online to implement it in the app.

 2:  Handling JSON file